J'khand govt suspends arrested IAS officer Chhavi Ranjan | Law-Order

 Jharkhand IAS officer Chhavi Ranjan, arrested in connection with alleged illegal land deals, was suspended by the Jharkhand government on Saturday, an official said.

-The Enforcement Directorate had produced him before a special Prevention of Money Laundering Act (PMLA) court on Saturday, which had remanded him to six days of ED custody.
+The Enforcement Directorate produced him before a special Prevention of Money Laundering Act (PMLA) court, which remanded him to six days of ED custody.

 ''Chhavi Ranjan, Director, Social Welfare, Jharkhand is suspended with immediate effect after his arrest by Enforcement Directorate, regional office under section 19 of the PMLA Act, 2002,'' a notification issued by the state government said on Saturday evening.